 Abstract:

 Offshore oil and gas production in the United States is a major source of anthropogenic greenhouse gas emissions and accounts for nearly 30% of global oil and gas production.
-Methane venting and flaring are primary contributors to offshore emissions, and monitoring these activities is crucial for mitigating greenhouse gas emissions.
+Methane venting and flaring are primary contributors to offshore emissions and monitoring these activities is crucial for mitigating greenhouse gas emissions.
 Limited ground truthing and intermittent offshore satellite revisits make monitoring venting and flaring challenging.
 The Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE) oversee offshore oil and gas activity, but rely primarily on operator-reported data.
 The non-profit organization SkyTruth monitors natural resources like methane and identifies sources of fugitive emissions.
-By combining BOEM and BSEE’s operational data along with observations from Sentinel-2 Multispectral Instrument (MSI), Landsat 8 and 9 Operational Land Imager (OLI), and PRecursore IperSpettrale della Missione Applicativa (PRISMA), the team further identified ultra-emitter point sources in the Gulf of Mexico using sunglint-configured imagery.
+By combining BOEM and BSEE’s operational data along with observations from Sentinel-2 Multispectral Instrument (MSI), Landsat 8 Operational Land Imager (OLI) and 9 OLI-2, and PRecursore IperSpettrale della Missione Applicativa (PRISMA), the team further identified ultra-emitter point sources in the Gulf of Mexico using sunglint-configured imagery.
 The team quantified these methane emission rates and concentration over time using the methodology from Varon et al. (2020).
-We found 3 plumes in the Gulf of Mexico from 2020 to 2022 in Sentinel-2 MSI and Landsat 9 OLI-2 imagery, and quantified a total of 4 plumes.
-Our matched filter retrieval of 3 PRISMA images tasked over areas of interest yielded no methane plumes, despite a successful test of a known plume in Assam, India.
+We found 3 plumes in the Gulf of Mexico from 2020 to 2022 in Sentinel-2 MSI and Landsat 9 OLI-2 imagery and quantified a total of 4 plumes.
+Our matched filter retrieval of 3 PRISMA images over areas of interest yielded no methane plumes, despite a successful test of a known plume in Assam, India.
 These analyses serve as a proof of concept for the utility of remote sensing for methane emission monitoring offshore, which can complement and validate self-reported operator emission inventories.

 Key Terms